-- Raised furniture element.
-Allowing for both substantial seating of groups and also for street performance and busking - Raised platforms around existing tree for protection and additional seating - Smaller seating elements define area for crossing - Flexible spaces remain for outdoor trading.
-Explore the removal of the existing structure to open up this public footpath whilst still allowing for footpath trading - (5) Textural paving pattern defines the outstand from the street - 6 Retain Heritage lamp posts, and add additional lighting
+- Allowing for both substantial seating of groups and also for street performance and busking - (2) Raised platforms around existing tree for protection and additional seating - Smaller seating elements (3) define area for crossing elements.

+- outdoor trading.
+Explore the removal of the existing structure to open up this public footpath whilst still allowing for footpath trading - 5 Textural paving pattern defines the outstand from the street - (6) Retain Heritage lamp posts, and add additional lighting to provide colour and feature